stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 ### Frames In-Flight

-The render loop is still likely not fully utilising the pipeline since the code for a frame is essentially single-threaded, whereas Vulkan is designed such that completed pipeline stages can be used to render the next frame.
-Multiple _in flight_ frames are introduced to make better use of the pipeline whilst still bounding the overall amount of work.
+The render loop is still likely not fully utilising the pipeline since the code for a frame is essentially single-threaded, whereas Vulkan is designed to allow completed pipeline stages to be used to render the next frame in parallel.
+Multiple _in flight_ frames are introduced to take advantage of this feature.

 First the existing render loop and synchronisation primitives are wrapped into an inner class which tracks the in-flight progress of a frame: